Workers' compensation coverage is not required for a licensed real estate agent if:

 - The services performed are pursuant to a contract between the real estate agent and the person for whom services are provided.

 - The real estate agent is an independent contractor;

-- The agent will be paid a commission on his or her gross sales, that shall be directly related to sales or other output, with no relation to hours worked, and shall not be treated as an employee for tax purposes;
+- The agent will be paid a commission on personal gross sales, that shall be directly related to sales or other output, with no relation to hours worked, and shall not be treated as an employee for tax purposes;

-- The agent may work any hours he or she chooses;
+- The agent may work any hours they choose;

-- The agent may work out of his or her own office or home or of the office of the person for whom services are performed;
+- The agent may work out of a personal own office or home, or out of the office of the person for whom services are performed;

 - The agent is free to engage in outside employment;